-To make this process transparent, Tammy wants to introduce a Sales Activity reporting process that all members of her team will use to document each of their activities associated with any given opportunity.
-Assuming there is a meeting with the customer, the sales person would document the outcome by entering an activity that included the opportunity, the date, any To Do items for themselves or other members of Tammy's team, a list of key points from the meeting, any change to the estimated close date, estimated value or probability of the opportunity and then a narrative description about the meeting.
-Tammy is planning to limit the probabilities that sales people can use to Propose (5%, 10%, 20%), Evaluate (20%, 35%, 50%), Negotiate (50%, 75%, 100%).
+To make this process transparent, John wants to introduce a Sales Activity reporting process that all members of his team will use to document each of their activities associated with any given opportunity.
+Assuming there is a meeting with the customer, the salesperson would document the outcome by entering an activity that included the opportunity, the date, any action items for themselves or other members of John's team, a list of key points from the meeting, any change to the estimated close date, estimated value or probability of the opportunity and then a narrative description about the meeting.
+John is planning to limit the probabilities that sales people can use to Propose (5%, 10%, 20%), Evaluate (20%, 35%, 50%) , Negotiate (50%, 75%, 100%).
 Opportunities whose expected values stay the same or improve are good, those that decline by less than 10% are OK and those that decline by more than 10% are a problem.
-If a sales person thinks the odds of an opportunity coming to completion is less than the lowest of these percentages, they are instructed to recommend killing the opportunity to Tammy.
-Documenting all these activities should give Tammy the information she needs to understand what is happening in his team and what she can expect to happen in the future.
+If a salesperson thinks the odds of an opportunity coming to completion is less than the lowest of these percentages, they are instructed to recommend killing the opportunity to John.
+Documenting all these activities should give John the information she needs to understand what is happening in his team and what he can expect to happen in the future.